ngandn18/CS50P-Project/README.md

 ## Solving Description
 Our solution is:
 - Create a tree contains many nodes.
-- Each node has an unique status represented by a tuple in Python that contains 3 values: (n_storage, n_capacity1, n_capacity_2)
+- Each node contains an unique status that contains 3 values: (n_storage, n_capacity1, n_capacity_2) - similar to a tuple in Python
     - n_storage: new amount of oil in the storage.
     - n_capacity1: new amount of oil in the container 1
     - n_capacity2: new amount of oil in the container 2